All Saints Catholic School, York: Comprehensive Education

 During the mid-1970s, the school began admitting boys in an attempt to fill the shortage of Catholic boys places in the city.
 In 1978, plans for the establishment of a new Catholic comprehensive school in York were submitted.
 The Bar Convent Grammar School, associated with the Institute of the Blessed Virgin Mary (IBVM), would be converted into the senior section of a new co-educational comprehensive school.

 The nuns invested £102,000 to adapt the existing Bar Convent site for use as the senior section of the new comprehensive school.
 Their deep involvement was pivotal in shaping the school's transition, yet it also raised concerns about the integration of lay leadership and male students, given that the plan proposed a lay headteacher.
 The IBVM demonstrated its commitment to comprehensive education by relinquishing its direct grant status.

 The reorganisation plan proposed a split-site arrangement, with the senior section at the Bar Convent and the junior section at St. Margaret Clitherow School.
 This plan faced criticism for logistical inefficiencies and limited space for expansion at the Bar Convent site.
 Critics argued that consolidating the school on a single site would have been more practical and sustainable in the long term.
 Nonetheless, supporters emphasized the historical significance and superior facilities of the Bar Convent, including its well-equipped science laboratories, as key assets.

 A major point of contention was the proposed governance structure.
 The 18-member governing body would include representatives from the IBVM, Middlesbrough Diocese, Leeds Diocese, and Ampleforth Abbey, but it lacked representation from parents, teachers, and local community stakeholders.
 This exclusion contrasted with the recommendations of the Taylor Report, which advocated broader representation in school governance.
 While some critics pushed for greater lay involvement, the Middlesbrough Diocese maintained that the proposals adhered to existing regulations for voluntary schools and were not bound by the Taylor recommendations.

-The transition to comprehensive education in York unfolded against a backdrop of conservatism among Catholic parents, many of whom preferred traditional grammar schools and threatened to pull their children out and send them to Archbishop Holgate's Grammar School or Nunthorpe, both however would change into comprehensives ithin the decade.
+The transition to comprehensive education in York unfolded against a backdrop of conservatism among Catholic parents, many of whom preferred traditional grammar schools and threatened to pull their children out and send them to Archbishop Holgate's Grammar School or Nunthorpe, both however would change into comprehensives within the decade.

 A settlement was reached in the early 1980s whereby the Bar Convent Grammar School was transferred from the IBVM Sisterhood to the Diocese of Middlesbrough.
 The school was reopened as All Saints Roman Catholic School in 1985, with the inclusion of pupils from St. George's and St Margaret Clitherow Secondary Schools (due to the Vale of York Catholic School restructuring), resulting in a doubling of the school's size.
 The Bar Convent became the junior section, whereas the Mill Mount Manor House were purchased after the closure of Mill Mount County Grammar School for Girls.